-Saipan's cuisine displays strong impact from Filipino, Japanese, American, and Spanish culinary traditions.
-These influences result from historical migration and colonial periods.
+Saipan's cuisine displays strong impact from Filipino, Japanese, American, and Castilian culinary traditions.
+These influences result from historical migration and from the colonial era periods.

 Dining in Saipan is generally casual and relaxed.